HuzefaTheDataGuy/Driven-Electric/README.md

 ## 🔥 Key Insights
 - **EV growth** in Germany is fueled by innovation, government incentives, and consumer environmental awareness.
-- **Chinese brands** are intensifying competition with aggressive pricing and quality improvements.
+- **Chinese brands** are intensifying competition with aggressive pricing and quality improvements, but **tariffs/import duties in Europe** limit their price advantage in Germany.
 - **Tesla's market share** in Germany is weaker compared to its global dominance.
 - **Charging infrastructure** needs urgent expansion, especially in **northeast Germany**.
+- **Car sales declined in 2024** due to economic slowdown, reduced EV subsidies, and high inflation impacting consumer purchasing power.
 - **Market forecast for 2025** predicts strong EV production and BEV sales growth despite overall modest auto market expansion.

 ---